I fell in love with travel at the age of ten in Florence, Italy, and have travelled widely since.

 Swimming With Sea Turtles at Amédée

 Then there were the sea turtles.
-I literally stumbled upon them as I swam, for even with goggles it is impossible to see for any distance under water.
-I found a pair of them swimming together across the sea grasses.
-They seemed perfectly content for me follow in their slipstream, first one then the other turning around to check if I was still there, almost as if they were inviting me to tag along with them, and showing me the choicest sights.
-Their shells were decorated with beautiful patterns, and were incredibly smooth to the touch (impossible not to touch when the turtle swims into you!).
-Above water they are almost impossible to spot, just cute little noses peaking above the waves for air.
+I literally stumbled upon them as I swam, for even with goggles it is impossible to see for any distance underwater.
+I found a pair of them swimming together across the seagrasses.
+They seemed perfectly content for me to follow in their slipstream, first one then the other turning around to check if I was still there, almost as if they were inviting me to tag along with them, and showing me the choicest sights.
+Their shells were decorated with beautiful patterns and were incredibly smooth to the touch (impossible not to touch when the turtle swims into you!).
+Above water they are almost impossible to spot, just cute little noses peeking above the waves for air.

 Don't Forget to Bring . . .